 - A. The Plan was initially adopted by the Board on July 19, 2006 and ratified and approved by the Corporation's stockholders on September 7, 2006.
-The Plan was amended by the Board on March 5, 2010 and ratified and approved by the Corporation's stockholders on June 3, 2010 to increase the number of shares authorized for issuance under the Plan from 2,000,000 shares to 6,000,000 shares.
+The Plan was amended by the Board on March 5, 2010 and ratified and approved by the Corporation's stockholders on June 3, 2010 to increase the number of shares authorized for issuance under the Plan from 285,714 shares to 857,142 shares.
 The Plan was further amended by the Board effective October 20, 2010 to (i) increase the limit on annual awards to any plan participant from 250,000 shares to 1,000,000 shares, and (ii) eliminate the authority of the Plan Administrator to reduce the exercise or base price of one or more outstanding stock options or stock appreciation rights.
-The Plan was amended by the Board on March 25, 2011, subject to stockholder approval, to increase the number of shares authorized for issuance under the Plan from 6,000,000 shares to 8,500,000 shares. - B. The Plan shall become effective on the Plan Effective Date.
-Awards may be granted under the Discretionary Grant Program and the Stock Issuance Program at any time on or after the Plan Effective Date.

-C. The Plan shall terminate upon the earliest to occur of (i) July 19, 2016, (ii) the date on which all shares available for issuance under the Plan shall have been issued as fully-vested shares, (iii) the termination of all outstanding Awards in connection with a Change in Control or (iv) such other date as the Board in its sole discretion terminates the Plan.
+The Plan was amended by the Board on March 25, 2011 and ratified and approved by the Corporation's stockholders on May 19, 2011 to increase the number of shares authorized for issuance under the Plan from 857,142 shares to 1,214,285.
+The Plan was amended by the Board effective April 2, 2012, subject to stockholder approval, to increase the number of shares authorized for issuance under the Plan from 1,214,285 shares to 6,214,285 shares. - B. The Plan shall become effective on the Plan Effective Date.
+Awards may be granted under the Discretionary Grant Program and the Stock Issuance Program at any time on or after the Plan Effective Date. - C. The Plan shall terminate upon the earliest to occur of (i) July 19, 2016, (ii) the date on which all shares available for issuance under the Plan shall have been issued as fully-vested shares, (iii) the termination of all outstanding Awards in connection with a Change in Control or (iv) such other date as the Board in its sole discretion terminates the Plan.
 If the Plan terminates on July 19, 2016 or on such other date as the Board terminates the Plan, then all Awards outstanding at that time shall continue to have force and effect in accordance with the provisions of the documents evidencing such Awards.